home-assistant/home-assistant.io/source/_components/incomfort.markdown

 {% configuration %}
 host:
-  description: The hostname/IP address of the Lan2RF gateway
+  description: The hostname/IP address of the Lan2RF gateway.
   required: true
   type: string
 username:
-  description: The username of the Lan2RF gateway
+  description: The username of the Lan2RF gateway, if any.
   required: inclusive
   type: string
 password:
-  description: The password of the Lan2RF gateway
+  description: The password of the Lan2RF gateway, if any.
   required: inclusive
   type: string
 {% endconfiguration %}